 Saute mushrooms: In a small skillet, heat 1 tbsp of olive oil and add the sliced button mushrooms.
 Saute the mushrooms until golden brown, 2-3 minutes.

-Make hollandaise: Bring a small pot filled with an inch of water to a light simmer.
+Make homemade hollandaise sauce: Bring a small pot filled with an inch of water to a light simmer.

 Add 2 egg yolks into a bowl.
 Place the bowl on top of the pot, but make sure that it fits perfectly and doesn’t touch the bottom.
 Add water, salt, and lemon juice to the egg yolks.
 Whisk together for 30 seconds, then remove from heat, continuing to whisk until the color lightens.